sphaso/sphaso.github.io/posts/2019-04-21-journey-of-a-mateiro.markdown

 - clean your cuia \ bowl with a spoon (the bombilla might scratch it) and dry it with a piece of cloth
 - it won't be dry-dry, so leave it on the table until it's properly dry.
 I leave my calabaça bowl upside down on the dish rack, but for wood I prefer to leave it on the table
 In case mold actually happens you need to act fast:
-- pour a small shot of vodka inside, shake it so that it gets soaked
+- pour a small shot of vodka inside, shake it so that it gets soaked, remove the excess
 - light it up and move the bowl so that it doesn't burn down and all the walls get a proper roasting
 - put out the fire (way before the wood actually turns black!) and cure it \ use it
 - the taste might not be great but bowls before hoes